AdaCore/learn/intro_to_ada.rst

         --  Call to Nested
     end Main;

-.. gusthoff: Is this really the best place to mention nested procedures?
-I'd leave them for later...
-.. amiard: I think it's fine to mention they exist. we will talk about those in more detail later.

 -  You cannot declare anything outside of a declarative region.
 If you need to scope variables in a subprogram, you can introduce a new declarative region with the ``declare`` block